Morus notabilis

-Morus notabilis is a species of mulberry found in Yunnan and Sichuan provinces of China, at around 1,300 to 2,800 m in elevation.
+Morus notabilis is a species of mulberry found in Yunnan and Sichuan provinces of south-central China.
+It grows in evergreen broadleaf forests at around 1,300 to 2,800 m in elevation.
 It was first formally named by Camillo Karl Schneider in 1916.

 It has 2n = 14 chromosomes, suggesting that it is basal to all the other species in its genus.
 Chromosome number ranges among species in the genus; for comparison, there are 28 in M. indica and 308 in M. nigra.